Tinkerforge/doc/en/source/Software/IPConnection_Delphi.rst

  .. code-block:: delphi

-  procedure(sender: TObject; const disconnectReason: byte) of object;
+  procedure(sender: TIPConnection; const disconnectReason: byte) of object;

  This callback is called whenever the IP connection is disconnected, possible reasons are:

  * DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
  * DISCONNECT_REASON_ERROR (1): Disconnect because of an unresolvable error.
- * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by brickd or WIFI/Ethernet Extension.
+ * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by Brick Daemon or
+   WIFI/Ethernet Extension.